doradohunter/medp-33100-final/README.md

 ## **Features**

-- The user can edit memories.
+- The user can edit memories
-- The user can delete memories.
+- The user can delete memories
-- The user can hover over memories to see a cool glare effect.
+- The user can hover over memories to see a cool glare effect
-- The user can append images to their memories.
+- The user can append images to their memories
-- The user can filter through their memories based on the type of feeling the memory holds.
+- The user can filter through their memories based on the type of feeling the memory holds

 ## **Technologies Used**